writetome51/alphabetize-by-property/README.md

-# alphabetizeByProperty()
-## alphabetizeByProperty(property: string, objects): void
+# alphabetizeByProperty(property, objects): void

-It re-orders <b>objects</b> alphabetically by <b>property</b>.
+Re-orders `objects` alphabetically by `property`.
-It coerces each property value into a string before doing the sorting.
+It coerces the value of each `object[property]` in `objects` into a string before
+doing the sorting.
 The values of the properties are not modifed.
-NOTE:  you can use dot-notation in the property string.
+Parameter `property` is a string that can include dot-notation
+( 'property.subproperty.subsubproperty') .

+Note:  `property` does not have to be an object key.
+It can also be an array index.
+To refer to array indexes, here you need to use dot-notation and not
+square braces.
+Example: `'1.0' instead of [1][0]`

 ## Examples
 ```